Black Mermaid Folklore Has Been Around Long Before Disney’s The Little Mermaid

 “

-Through a decolonizing lens we can reclaim our voices, stories, perspectives and imaginations and enjoy a blockbuster movie for what it is...
+Through a decolonising lens we can reclaim our voices, stories, perspectives and imaginations and enjoy a blockbuster movie for what it is...

 ”